antonbabkin/workshop-notebooks/README.md

 1. In Jupyter, open and run `nbs/index.md` notebook to inivialize paths and test your environment.
 You will need to right-click the file and choose "Open With -> Notebook" to let Jupytext automatically create a notebook from markdown.

+1. Install Quarto CLI for your operating system from [here](https://quarto.org/docs/get-started/).

 ## License